 Going no contact is an excellent approach to take the focus off the other person and only focusing on yourself and your own well-being.

 You hear this term often with respect to narcissism and narcissistic relationships.
 At some point in a relationship with a narcissist or otherwise emotionally abusive person, you realize why going no contact is indicated.
-Once you stop engaging with the insanity of the toxic person, your head starts to clear and you begin to feel relief.
+Once you stop engaging with the toxic person, your head starts to clear and you begin to feel relief.

 When you are involved in a toxic relationship it is easy to become emotionally damaged.
 The toxic person in your life, “knows your number;” that is, he/she knows “how you tick” and what “buttons to push” to get a reaction out of you.
 It is very difficult to remain in contact with a dysfunctional person who has the “inside scoop” on your mind without letting their toxicity affect you.